shakir85/blog/content/post/set_default_gateway/index.md

        valid_lft 70380sec preferred_lft 70380sec
 ```

-In the output above I have two active interfaces; both are up, and each has been assigned a DHCP IP from its respective gateway:
+In the output above I have two active interfaces; both are up, and each has been assigned a DHCP IP:

 1. Ethernet interface: `enp0s31f6`
 2. Wifi interface: `wlp2s0`

 ### 2. Identify the default gateway for each interface

-We need to know each network's router (gateway) IP address to set up the default gateway on the host.
+We need to know each gateway's IP address to set up the default gateway on the host.
 We can find that using the `ip route` command

 ```text
 user@host:~$ ip route